GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_SystemOfInterestConcern](../../stereotypes.md#SAF_SystemOfInterestConcern)

 Any kind of interest a Stakeholder has.
-Noe: Redundant with the meaning of "Need"?
+Note: Redundant with the meaning of "Need"?
 ## System of Interest Stakeholder
 exposed in viewpoint [Operational Performer Viewpoint](../../viewpoints/Operational-Performer-Viewpoint.md)